Ruth Meeme

 Ruth Meeme (born 22 January 1990) is an Ugandan netball player who represents Uganda internationally and plays in the position of wing attack.
 She has represented Uganda at the 2011 All-Africa Games 2018 Commonwealth Games and also competed at two World Cup tournaments in 2015 and in 2019.

-She was a key member of the Ugandan side which claimed a gold medal in the netball team event at the 2011 All-Africa Games.
+She was a key member of the Ugandan side which claimed a gold medal in the Netball at the 2011 All-Africa Games.

 In September 2019, she was included in the Ugandan squad for the 2019 African Netball Championships.